Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Oil on canvas

 Kandinsky believed that colors and shapes had the power to elicit spiritual vibrations in the viewer.
-Improvisation 28 (second version) exemplifies this belief, using dynamic, swirling forms and a vivid palette to evoke deep emotional responses.
+Improvisation 28 (Second Version) exemplifies this belief, using dynamic, swirling forms and a vivid palette to evoke deep emotional responses.
 Kandinsky saw his improvisations as expressions of his inner life, akin to how a musician uses improvisation in music.
 This work not only advanced the field of abstract art but also influenced numerous other artists and movements.
-Kandinsky’s abstract works laid foundational concepts for later developments in modern art, including Abstract Expressionism, where artists like Jackson Pollock and Mark Rothko will further explore abstraction and emotional expression.
+Kandinsky’s abstract works laid foundational concepts for later developments in modern art, including Abstract Expressionism, where artists like Jackson Pollock and Mark Rothko would further explore abstraction and emotional expression.

 did you know

 Alongside his artistic practice, Kandinsky was also a prolific writer.
 His theories about art, particularly about the psychological effects of color and form, were elaborated in his book Concerning the Spiritual in Art (1911).
-Improvisation 28 (second version) serves as a practical manifestation of these ideas, showcasing his belief that art should transcend the mere visual depiction of objects and instead aim to represent deeper truths.
+Improvisation 28 (Second Version) serves as a practical manifestation of these ideas, showcasing his belief that art should transcend the mere visual depiction of objects and instead aim to represent deeper truths.
 In the book, Kandinsky celebrates blue as a visual vehicle for reaching spiritual depths.

 term to know